NennoMP/delivery-fee-calculator/README.md

 ## Overview
 The application is implemented with a monolith-based architecture and is completely Dockerized.

 In order to create OpenAPI documentation for the APIs, Swagger and Connexion framework were used.
-The application should be running on **localhost:5000 (127.0.0.1:5000)** and the Swagger interface, which allows to analyze and test the endpoints simply from the web-browser, can be accessed at **localhost/ui (127.0.0.1:5000/ui)**.
+The application should be running on **localhost:5000 (127.0.0.1:5000)** and the Swagger interface, which allows to analyze and test the endpoints simply from the web-browser, can be accessed at **localhost:5000/ui (127.0.0.1:5000/ui)**.

 Some **CI/CD tools (CircleCI, Codecov)** were used in order to build and test the project, as can be seen from the above badges, and, from a security point of view, the application was tested with **Bandit** (static vulnerabilities' analysis).

 ## Instructions
-You can decide to test/run the application with or without Docker, notice that if you're on Windows you **MUST** run the application with Docker (since `time.tzset()`) is available only on Unix).
+You can decide to test/run the application with or without Docker, notice that if you're on Windows you **MUST** run the application with Docker (since `time.tzset()` is available only on Unix).
 Below you can find a short tutorial for both approaches.
 ### Run the application (Docker version)